urwaaa/urwaaa/README.md

 - 👋 Hi, I’m @urwaaa
-- 👀 I’m interested in web designing and AI.
+- 👀 I’m interested in web designing and data analysis.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently studying BS IT
 - 📫 How to reach me ...

 <!---